MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-data-access-intent.md

     > [!NOTE]
     > If an object that is editable, like the Customer Card, is set to **Read Only**, the primary database will still be used, regardless of the access intent, allowing users to make changes as normal.

-## <a name="see-related-microsoft-trainingtrainingpathsdeploy-configure-dynamics--business-central" />See related [Microsoft training](/training/paths/deploy-configure-dynamics-365-business-central/)
+## <a name="see-related-microsoft-trainingtrainingpathsdeploy-configure-dynamics-365-business-central" />See related [Microsoft training](/training/paths/deploy-configure-dynamics-365-business-central/)

 ## <a name="see-also" />See Also
 [Business Functionality](across-business-functionality.md)